 Create smaller compartments.

-Use small boxes, or drawer organizers, to contain small items in your desk.
+The third teacher desk organization idea on the list is to use small boxes or drawer organizers to contain small items in your desk.
 This will keep your desk not only looking tidy, but will make it easy to find and put away objects that would otherwise be tossed loosely inside.

 Label the areas within your desk.